 8:53 a.m. | Dance Studio | 12:28 p.m.

 8:55 a.m. | School | n/a

-The Children’s School is under the leadership of Director Kit Trapasso, a retired school psychologist in Medina, N.Y.
+The Children’s School is under the leadership of Director Kit Trapasso, a retired school psychologist from Medina, N.Y.
 Kit has served the Children’s School as director since 1984.
-Each classroom is staffed with: one certified head teacher; one assistant teacher; one college-age assistant; and one high school-age assistant.
+Each classroom is staffed with one certified head teacher and assistant teachers.
 The teachers work as a team and share classroom responsibilities to create an enriching, positive atmosphere.
 A high percentage of staff returns to the Children’s School each year.